-Increasing your voice quality helps you converse with clarity on Cambly.
+Increasing your voice quality helps you converse with clarity.
 Try Krisp, an AI-based noise reduction tool that will get you studio-quality voice recording from your regular microphones.
 It’s free!

 You need to understand that your voice is the main medium of communication in these tests, and you are being paid for your thoughts and opinion.
 Without a clear and loud voice recording, the reviewer on the other end would not be able to judge your work.
 So make sure you get the basics clear.

 Reason 2: You are Not Speaking Enough

 If you fail due to this reason, then it is more of a problem with your understanding of the tasks rather than a technical glitch.

 The sample test consists of tasks.
 But just finishing the tasks successfully does not qualify you as a tester.
 The actual test is about how you verbally dictate your thought process while doing the required tasks.

 The main aim of the tests that you take in Usertesting is to understand the psyche of the end-user while he/she performs the said tasks.
 This helps the UX designers get detailed insights on how they can improve the design of the website/app in a way to make it simpler to the user.